 Badge Device

 Drummer Drum.

 Marksman Crossed Rifles.

-Musician Lyre, wreath and crown.
+Musician Lyre, wreath and crown

 Parachutist Parachute and wings.

 Sniper Crossed Rifles, letter S above.

-Tradesmen (Group "A" and "B")
+Tradesmen (Group "A" Crossed Hammer and Pincers.

-Tradesmen (Radio or Telegraphic Mechanic)
+Tradesmen (Radio or Telegraphic Mechanic) flashes on either side.

-14. N.C.O.s wearing Instructors or 1st Class in any category of Specialist Qualification are to wear their badges as follows:-
+14. N.C.O.s wearing chevrons qualified as Instructors or 1st Class in any category or Specialist Qualification are to wear their badges as follows:-

-Colour Sergeants: on the right arm 1⁄2 inch above the point of the cuff.
+Colour Sergeants: on the right arm $\frac{1}{2}$ inch above the point of the cuff.

 Sergeants and below: above the chevrons, the bottom of the badge to be inserted into the "V" of the top chevron or to be fitted as close to it as possible depending on the amount of back-cloth upon which the badge is embroidered.
-The position of badges comprising a basic device of crossed guns, clubs, rifles and flags is to be such that the lower ends of these basic devices are 1⁄2 inch distant from the top edge of the back-cloth of the chevrons.
+The position of badges comprising a basic device of crossed guns, clubs, rifles and flags is to be such that the lower ends of these basic devices are $\frac{1}{2}$ inch distant from the top edge of the back-cloth of the chevrons.

-15. Tradesmen are to wear the Tradesman badge (crossed Hammer and Pincers or Circle with 3 lightning flashes on either side) on their right upper arm.
+15. Tradesmen are to wear the Tradesman badge (crossed Hammer and Pincers or Circle with lightning flashes on either side) on their right upper arm, the top of the badge to be 8 inches below the shoulder seam.
 N.C.O.
-Tradesmen as for Instructors and 1st Class S.O. badges.
+Tradesmen as for Instructors and 1st Class S.Q. badges.
 Musicians/Buglers are to wear their badges in the same relative position as for Tradesmen.
-Parachutist badges are to be worn below the point of the right shoulder by N.C.O.s and men who are qualified parachutists and who are serving or have served in Airborne, Commando or Small Raid Units and formations.
+Parachutist badges are to be worn 2 inches below the point of the right shoulder seam (on khaki battledress 3 inches) by N.C.O.s and men who are qualified parachutists and who are serving or have served in Airborne, Commando or Small Raid Units and formations.

-16. Except as provided above all other skill and specialist badges are to be worn on the left arm 1⁄2 inch above the point of cuff or good conduct badge respectively (2 inches from the cuff seam on blouses, battledress, khaki and 7 inches from the bottom of the sleeve on jackets, service dress, O.R.s R.M.
+16. Except as provided above all other skill and specialist badges are to be worn on the left arm $\frac{1}{2}$ inch above the point of cuff or good conduct badge respectively (2 inches from the cuff seam on blouses, battledress, khaki and 7 inches from the bottom of the sleeve on jackets, service dress, O.R.s R.M.
 Grooms only).
 Where skill and specialist badges are worn together a $\frac{1}{2}$ inch is to be left clear between each badge, and badges are to be in the following order commencing at the bottom:-

-Current specialist badge
+Current specialist badge.